-Little link is apparently named so to highlight their interest in new and exciting creations, whilst also offering those classic favourites, which is cool.
+Little link is apparently named so to highlight their interest in new and exciting creations, whilst also offering those classic favourites.
 I enjoyed that their menu was entitled ‘cocktail atlas’.

 We tried some fun modern cocktails, including one which was served in a bath and had a very cute little rubber ducky in it!
-We also tried shots with basil and with rocket which I think I enjoyed a little bit too much – I discovered the gin and basil combo years ago when working in a bar myself and would definitely recommend it to anyone out there who feels sceptical!
+Then we also tried shots with basil and with rocket which I think I enjoyed a little bit too much.
+I discovered the gin and basil combo years ago when working in a bar myself and would definitely recommend it to anyone out there who feels sceptical!

 We had a nice table in the corner and enjoyed a few cocktails here before heading out to our party destination.
-They do offer some interesting sounding homemade bar snacks here too, but having just eaten a large bowl of pasta we didn’t sample these on this occasion.
+They do offer some interesting sounding homemade bar snacks here too.
+However having just eaten a large bowl of pasta we didn’t sample these on this occasion.

 Flamingo Royal is a nightclub and is definitely on the high end premium scale, with a large area dedicated to table service.
 We had reserved a booth, and spent rather a lot of money on giant vodka and bubbles.
 Maybe the basil shots were responsible oops.

-We hit Peter’s Brauhaus after some of the markets to go and try some of their famous kolsch (beer) and have a snack to keep us going.
-We had to wait about 10 minutes for a table, although a few groups of two went in before us as they only had space for twos so you may not have to wait as long!
+We hit Peter’s Brauhaus after some of the markets to go and try some of their famous kolsch (beer).
+Also to have a snack to keep us going.
+We had to wait about 10 minutes for a table, although a few groups of two went in before us as they only had space for twos.
+So you may not have to wait as long!
 And they bring you beer and there are tables out to stand at.

-It was very christmassy in here, with decorations like garlands and baubles all around and even a nativity scene in the entrance hall which I enjoyed.
+It was very christmassy in here, with decorations like garlands and baubles all around.
+Even a nativity scene in the entrance hall which I enjoyed.
 The ceiling was also amazing in the dining section.

 Once you sit down, they will keep bringing you more beers unless you put your coaster on top to indicate that you would not like anymore.
-I had some deep fried camembert, with cranberry sauce which was great for a cheese addict like me, although there wasn’t a huge amount of other vegetarian dishes, which made it a very easy decision.
+I had some deep fried camembert.
+It came with cranberry sauce and was great for a cheese addict like me.
+Although there wasn’t a huge amount of other vegetarian dishes, which made it a very easy decision.

 Ox & Klee

-The big dinner of the weekend was our visit to the 2 Michelin starred Ox & Klee, which sits in a modern building on the river Rhein.
+The big dinner of the weekend of eating in Cologne was our visit to the 2 Michelin starred Ox & Klee.
+The restaurant sits in a modern building on the river Rhein.
 We very ambitiously went for the 8 course tasting menu, and some of those courses had multiple components so its was quite the feast!
-We also had a really nice light white wine to accompany the food because who needs the richness of a red when you have all that rich food to get through!
+We also had a really nice light white wine to accompany the food.
+Because who needs the richness of a red when you have all that rich food to get through!

 As I learnt in Malta, having not liked most of the meat dishes, it is much safer for a fussy eater like me to go for the vegetarian option.
 Lots of the options were similar but with a substitution made so I didn’t feel too left out.
 The amuse bouche were largely the same for example, but one of mine was cooked in non-animal fat, for example.
 Each of the amuse bouche and then the chocolates at the end of the night corresponded to a flavour like salty, nutty, fatty, sour etc which was a nice touch.

 The decor was very clean and crisp which was nice and there were not many tables, just as you would expect.
-It was definitely the longest I have ever spent in a restaurant, think we were there for about five hours eating all of that food!
-It was definitely an enjoyable experience, although less mushrooms would have been appreciated by me.
+It was definitely the longest I have ever spent in a restaurant.
+I think we were there for about five hours eating all of that food!
+Dining at Ox & Klee was an enjoyable experience, although less mushrooms would have been appreciated personally.
 My overall review of Ox & Klee is that it is a very nice place for a fancy occasion however and definitely worth a trip if you are in Cologne and a fan of big tasting adventures.